kamilrybacki/GitMe/README.md

 This information may be helpful for developers, data scientists, or anyone interested in showcasing their GitHub profile better e.g. for a job application or creating that legendary `README.md` file You've always wanted to have. 🗒️✨

+How?
+Well, this project outputs the information about Your repositories in a structured CSV file, which can be used as an additional attachment during conversations with LLM (Large Language Models) like GPT-3, GPT-4, or any other AI that can process CSV files! 🤖📈

+Example usage of such CSV with ChatGPT 4o can be found 👉 [**HERE**](https://chatgpt.com/share/6e2601e4-a89c-42c5-b804-019e4648ed50)

 ## Features

 - **Repository Analysis**: Generate detailed summaries of your GitHub repositories,